panglesd/slipshow/docs/special-elements.rst

 - ``remark`` to display a remark.
 - ``proof`` to display a proof.

 To create one of these elements, add its name as a class to the block element.
-Any box may additionally have a ``title=...`` attribute.
+Any box may additionally have a ``title=…`` attribute.
 The attribute's value cannot contain any markup.

 .. slipshow-example::